Mfuwe man-eating lion: Hunt

 The combined efforts of Wayne Hosek, an American big game hunter and his companion Charl Beukes (sometimes spelled "Buekes"), a fellow professional hunter, would bring about the end of the man-eater.

-Initially, the men set up a hunting blind nearby to where Jesleen's bag had been abandoned, using hippo meat placed on the ground as bait, however this attempt proved unsuccessful.
+Initially, the men set up a hunting blind nearby to where Jesleen's bag had been abandoned, using hippo meat placed on the ground as bait, but this attempt proved unsuccessful.
 Beukes would select the site of the second blind, with the pair taking more precautions to hide their presence from the lion, including having others construct the hide as to obscure the hunters' scent.

 After several days, the man-eater would eventually come within range and Hosek fired the fatal shot, striking the lion below and behind his left shoulder.
 Villagers would soon gather, spitting on and beating the animal's carcass, along with singing and lighting fires in celebration of the animal's death.